Building with RAG

 How to Mitigate

-• Mask or exclude sensitive data at indexing.
+• Exclude or mask sensitive content during indexing.

 Advanced RAG: Beyond the Basics